 Does SecuritySpy integrate with IFTTT ("If This Then That")?

-This can be achieved using the IFTTT Webhooks service, which is a simple applet that performs HTTP requests.
-It can be used to trigger recording in SecuritySpy by making a request to SecuritySpy's web server.
+Triggering SecuritySpy from IFTTTIFTTT Webhooks service is a simple applet that performs HTTP requests, and can be used to trigger recording in SecuritySpy by making a request to SecuritySpy's web server.

 In the Webooks applet, specify the Method as "GET" and enter the URL in the following format: